-To receive a specific explanation of the manner in which a course grade was determined.
+To receive a specific explanation of how a course grade was determined.

 To appeal a course grade if the student believes that a grade was influenced by matters other than academic performance, class attendance and punctuality in submitting assignments.

 With Regard to Academic Dishonesty: